merefield/discourse-autobot/README.md

-# autopost plugin for Discourse
+# Autopost plugin for Discourse

+VERY MUCH WIP AND NOT GUARANTEED TO WORK

-Based on prior work by Vinoth Kannan (@vinothkannans), but changed enough to warrant its own repo.
+An evolution on prior work by Vinoth Kannan (@vinothkannans), but changed enough to warrant its own repo.

 The main two changes are:
 - it introduces JIT push deprecating polling (which is very expensive on quota so not scalable)